isomerpages/moe-greenridgepri/_departments/English and Social Studies/Resources.md

 description: ""
 third_nav_title: English and Social Studies
 ---
 # Recommend to check and confirm the link for Information and Parent Resources on STELLAR.
-Current link does not lead to a site that matches the description: http://www.stellarliteracy.sg/
+Current link states that the domain name is for sale: http://www.stellarliteracy.sg/
 # Resources
 ### Writing Guide